risingwavelabs/risingwave-docs/docs/sql/commands/sql-alter-table.md

 + If your table is defined with a schema registry, its column can not be altered.

 + You cannot drop columns referenced by materialized views or indexes.

++ To drop a column referenced by a generated column, you must first drop the generated column.

 :::

 ### `OWNER TO`